thefstalphabet/algorithms/README.md

 # data-structures-and-algorithms
-In this repo, I have stored all the Data Structure and Algorithms in C++ that I have stored while learning.
+In this repo, I have stored all the Data Structures and Algorithms in C++ that I have stored while learning.